amitkgupta/amitkgupta.github.io/source/_posts/2013-05-14-so-you-still-dont-understand-hindley-milner.markdown

 1. A formal way to talk about expressions.
 This formalization should meet the criteria enumerated above; for this purpose we use the **Lambda Calculus**.
 I'll be explaining that in a minute, but there's nothing crazy going on here.
 1. A formal way to talk about types, and a formal way to talk about expressions and types together.
 After all, the purpose of the HM algorithm is to be able to deduce statements of the form "expression $e$ has type $t$".
 1. A formal set of rules for deriving statements about expression types from other such statements.
 Rules along the lines of: "if I can already demonstrate that some expression has this type, and another expression has that type, then this third expression has this other type".  *Such a set of rules is exactly what you're seeing in that SO question*.
 I'll be translating this in full detail.
 1. An algorithm that intelligently uses the deduction rules to get from a starting point to deducing/inferring a desired conclusion statement: "the expression $e$ that I'm interested in has type $t$".
-This is the "algorithm" part for the "HM algorithm", and that's not something I'll be going into in this post.
+This is the "algorithm" part for the "HM algorithm", and that's not something I'll be going into in these posts.